notsuju/Make-Windows-Incredible/README.md

 2. Download this [file](https://github.com/notsuju/Make-Windows-Incredible/blob/main/Catppuccin%20SAB.msstyles)

-HOW TO DOWNLOAD A RAW FILE SEE HERE
+HOW TO DOWNLOAD A RAW FILE [see here](https://github.com/notsuju/Make-Windows-Incredible?tab=readme-ov-file#some-guides-about-how-to-use-github)

 4. Go to `C:\Program Files\StartAllBack\Styles` and copy the downloaded catppuccin sab file there.